Flexible Dieting FTW

 Total Calories * Percentage per macro / calories per gram = Total Grams per macro

 Once you have it all figured out, the hardest part is done.
 Macros don’t change dramatically over night.
-They can, and generally do, stay the same for a few months before you need to adjust them.
+They can, and generally do, stay the same for a few weeks or months before you need to adjust them.
 By that time you will be rolling along on the diet, easily eyeballing foods and knowing what fits where.
-You will probably have a good schedule going by the time you need to adjust, and even then they are usually minor adjustments.
+You will probably have a good schedule going by the time you need to adjust, and even then, they are usually minor adjustments.

 Example Macro Requirements